Soundboard for Discord

 How Do You Trigger Sounds While Gaming?

 LitPads global hotkeys on Mac trigger sounds system-wide, including while a game or any other application has full-screen focus.
 Assign function keys (F1 through F8) or modifier combos (Ctrl+1, Ctrl+2) to soundboard pads.
-The sound fires through BlackHole into Discord without alt-tabbing.
+The sound fires through LitLink into Discord without alt-tabbing.

 Global hotkeys are a Pro feature that requires Input Monitoring permission on macOS.
 Go to System Settings > Privacy & Security > Input Monitoring and enable LitPads.
 After granting this permission, any assigned hotkey triggers its pad regardless of which application is in the foreground.